citynetwork/docs/docs/howto/marketplace/index.md

+---
+description: In Cleura Cloud, there is a Marketplace where you can find readily available applications and services like Harbor, Grafana, Prometheus, and others.
+---

 # Cleura Cloud Marketplace

-In {{brand}}, there is a Marketplace where you can find readily available applications and services like Harbor, Gitlab, Grafana, and Prometheus.
+{{page.meta.description}}

 ![{{brand}} Marketplace](marketplace.png)